Frequently Asked Questions

 For all other properties, such as commercial or industrial, you must file either your appeal or RFR within 90 days of receiving your notice.

-Recommendations to the proposed amendments to the ARB Rules of Practice and Procedure were received from:
+How were the new ARB Rules of Practice and Procedure developed?

 - ARB Rules Committee comprised of ARB Members, staff and other key stakeholders, and